User login

 “By installing a piece of code on to a site user’s computer, they enable websites to remember consumers and their online preferences, such as login details, surfing history and buying habits.
 Generally, they are beneficial — without them, online shopping would be much harder,” he points out.

-According to the Information Commissioner’s Office (ICO), the body responsible for regulating the new law, most UK business sites use web cookies in some form or another.
+According to the Information Commissioner’s Office (ICO), the body responsible for regulating the law, most UK business sites use web cookies in some form or another.

 “If cookies are used purely to manage the transaction process, by remembering what is in the consumer’s basket, for instance, they are deemed ‘strictly necessary’ and consent is not required.”